top of page

 Faithful in Impossible Situations

-s through seemingly impossible situations.
+Faithfulness through seemingly impossible situations.
 Do you know what is an impossible situation?

 Imagine with me, if you would, that someone you knew and were very close to was brutally killed because of their faith.
 Imagine also, that you had the same faith that they had and your life was in danger.
 All of your friends and loved ones who shared your faith were in hiding, fearful that they would be discovered and they would be brutally murdered as well.
 Follow me back to the crucifixion of Christ.
 He was brutally murdered simply for being the perfect Son of God.
 The lives of all who followed Him were now in danger.
 Tucked away in a home somewhere were three, precious, God-fearing, Christ-loving women who knew that a job needed to be done, regardless of the consequences.
 Jesus, their Master and Teacher had been killed and His body had not been properly prepared for burial.
-They knew He was buried in a tomb that had a stone larger than their strength sealing the doorway.
+They knew He was buried in a tomb with a stone larger than their strength sealing the doorway.
 They also knew that the tomb was being guarded by Roman soldiers who wanted any followers of Christ dead.
 This by all accounts was an impossible situation.
 However, they knew Jesus Christ up close and personal, and they set off on an impossible journey, trusting in the Lord who makes impossible situations possible, even though they thought Christ to be dead.
 These three women were Mary, the mother of Jesus, Mary Magdalene, and Salome, the mother of James and John, two disciples of Jesus.

 Mary, the mother of Jesus, knew better than anybody else the power of God in impossible situations.
 Her Son was born of a virgin birth.
 God was her Emanuel and was with her throughout the difficult situations involving the birth of Jesus, and then having to flee for the safety of her Son when Herod wanted Jesus dead.
 She lived during a time when every male child under the age of two was commanded to be put to death.
 Knowing that was going on all around her had to be heartbreaking.
-I can only imagine the tears that were shed by this young mother because of the slaughtering of little boys all around her and the fear that she felt in knowing that her own precious Son was in danger.
+I can only imagine the tears that this young mother shed because of the slaughtering of little boys all around her and the fear that she felt in knowing that her own precious Son was in danger.
 But she kept Him safe, she trusted God and followed His leading.
 She had lived a life, devoted from the very start to her Savior.
 She was committed to Christ.

 Mary Magdalene was at this time a follower of Christ.
 But she was not always a follower of Christ.
 When Christ first made her acquaintance, she was possessed by seven different demons.
 She was, to say the least, in a miserable state.
 She had no control over her being, she was in a deranged state of mind, hopelessly depressed, nervous, and frantic.
 When the demons who had plagued Mary for so long came face to face with the Messiah, These awful, blood-thirsty monsters who had such a tight hold on Mary heard the commanding voice of Christ telling them to leave forever and never to come into this woman again, they had no choice but to follow His command and go.
 What a complete calm and peace must have flooded Mary as she felt the waves of holy healing course through her body.
 For the first time in a long time, she could see clearly.
 And the face she saw was the face of Christ.
 How complete she must have felt as anger and distress were replaced by mercy and grace.
 No wonder she became such a fierce follower of Christ.

 Salome was the mother of James and John, wife of Zebedee.
 James and John were two of the twelve disciples, and Jesus once called them “Sons of Thunder”.
-Scriptures do not give the explanation behind this nickname, so my thoughts are that Zebedee was a bit of a spit-fire.
+Scriptures do not explain this nickname, so my thoughts are that Zebedee was a bit of a spitfire.
 The Hebrew meaning of Salome is “peace” and from what I can tell, Salome lived up to her name.
 In Matthew, we find her approaching Jesus with James and John, asking if her two boys could sit on His right and left side in His kingdom.
 I imagine a similar conversation between James and John with their Mom concerning who would sit by Jesus.
 I don’t know if she was trying to bring peace to a dispute, but there was an obvious dialogue between her and her boys before that conversation with Jesus.
 From other passages in the Bible, it would appear that in James and John’s early years, they took more after their father than they did their mother.
 In Luke, they were met with opposition from some villagers, and these boys went straight to the throat, asking Jesus if He wanted them to call fire down from heaven to consume these unbelievers.
 After a rebuke from Jesus, they walked on to another village.
 Later, John would trade his thunderous nickname for “Apostle of Love”.
 Salome encouraged her sons to be followers of Christ, even leaving their family's profession and following Him with no preparation.
 She, herself, was also a fierce follower of Christ.

 These women are beautiful examples of faith in impossible situations.
 And what is faith?
 We see in Hebrews 11:1